How to Organize a Halloween Party Fast

 Set the table with the Halloween themed cloth, paper plates, napkins.

-Wrap juice boxes in masking tape like a mummy, draw eyes, place in fridge.
+Wrap juice boxes in masking tape like a mummy, draw eyes, place in the fridge.

 Place candies in Halloween buckets, set as table centerpieces.